2024 Louisiana Democratic presidential primary

 The 2024 Louisiana Democratic presidential primary was held on March 23, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-54 delegates to the Democratic National Convention were allocated to presidential candidates.
+It took place on the same day as the primary in Missouri.
+48 delegates to the Democratic National Convention were allocated in a closed primary, with 5 additional unpledged delegates.

-President Biden won the primary in a landslide, winning every parish.
+President Joe Biden won every parish and all delegates in a crowded field with seven other options on the ballot.
+Author Marianne Williamson was the only challenger to come close to 5% of the vote.

 Candidates

-The following candidates have been certified to appear on the ballot in Louisiana.
+The following candidates filed between 13 and 15 December 2023 to appear on the ballot in Louisiana: